mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 changes to a replica set's configuration are quickly reflected on the driver side.
 In particular, if you change the state of any secondary node, the automated refresh will ensure that this state is recorded on the client side.

-There are two secenarios in which refresh is helpful and does not raise exceptions:
+There are two scenarios in which refresh is helpful and does not raise exceptions:

 1. You add a new secondary node to an existing replica set
 2. You remove an unused secondary from an existing replica set